 Regular street sweeping has been proven as an effective means to reduce overall pollutant loading from roads and storm sewer systems.
 The Environmental Services Department of the City currently performs street sweeping measures on a monthly basis throughout numerous roadways within the City.
 One (1) mechanical and two (2) regenerative-air/vacuum sweepers are used to perform this service.
 Regular street sweeping measures such as these have been shown to reduce total phosphorus loading from roadways by 1.4 to 20 percent and total suspended solids by 4 to 45 percent, with variability seen in frequency of sweeping and machine type (Breault et. al., 2003).
-In 2011, the Environmental Services Department swept approximately 12,154 miles of streets within the City.
+In 2012, the Environmental Services Department swept approximately 13,170 miles of streets and parking lots within the City, thereby removing approximately 535 tons of leaves and debris from the road.